k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 ./k2space.sh create [--profile=profile-name] spacename
 ```

-After creating your first Space, you will need to restart Traefik after creating an additional space.
+After creating your first Space, you will need to wait for Fabric to come up.
+Unless it up you may get a 404 error if Traefik hasn't yet processed its new ingress rules which may take a few seconds.
+Otherwise, you might get a 502 error if Traefik is ready but Fabric is not yet ready.
+Give it some time.

 To restart Traefik (e.g., after configuring your TSL certificates), run the command below:

 ```bash
 docker compose -f k2vingress-compose.yaml restart